-See Table 1 in Appendix I, The National Inpatient Sample (NIS) Design Changes, for a summary of design changes.
-For a detailed description of the NIS redesign, please see the NIS Redesign Report Executive Summary in Appendix V or the full NIS Redesign Report available on the HCUP User Support (HCUP-US) Web site.
+A summary of design changes is provided in Table 1 in Appendix I, The National Inpatient Sample (NIS) Design Changes.
+For a detailed description of the NIS redesign, please see the 2012 NIS Redesign Report available on the HCUP-US Web site.

 The NIS is available yearly, beginning with 1988, allowing analysis of trends over time.
-Analyses of time trends are recommended from 1993 forward.
+Analyses of time trends using the HCUP NIS are recommended from 1993 forward because earlier samples were drawn from only 8 to 11 States, covering less than 50 percent of the hospital discharge population.
 For trends analysis using NIS data 2011 and earlier, revised weights should be used to make estimates comparable to the new 2012 design.
-Refer to 1993-2011 NIS Trend Weights Files and the report, Using the HCUP Nationwide Inpatient Sample to Estimate Trends, available on the HCUP User Support (HCUP-US) Web site, for details.
+Users should refer to 1993-2011 NIS Trend Weights Files and the report, Using the HCUP Nationwide Inpatient Sample to Estimate Trends, available on the HCUP-US Web site, for details.

-Periodically, new data elements are added to the NIS and some are dropped; see Appendix III for a summary of data elements and when they are effective.
+Periodically, new data elements are added to the NIS and some are dropped.
+Appendix III provides a summary of data elements and when they are effective.